Vocab english exam 2 Crossword

 Across:

-26) A phrase that begins with a preposition and ends with a noun or pronoun ( Called the object of the preposition) EX: on the roof, at home, behind the barn.
-27) A word that shows action or a state of being.
+11) A phrase that begins with a preposition and ends with a noun or pronoun ( Called the object of the preposition) EX: on the roof, at home, behind the barn.
+13) Compares two unlike situations or things; the weakest form of rational appeal.

 |